andrewrk/node-fd-slicer/README.md

 Make sure `fd` is a properly initialized file descriptor.
 If you want to use `createReadStream` make sure you open it for reading and if you want to use `createWriteStream` make sure you open it for writing.

+`options` is an optional object which can contain:

+ * `autoClose` - if set to `true`, the file descriptor will be automatically closed once the last stream that references it is closed.
+Defaults to `false`. `ref()` and `unref()` can be used to increase or decrease the reference count, respectively.

 #### Properties